 Minimalism is a reduction of everything unnecessary to create a simple composition.
 In landscape photography, that’s where telephoto or zoom lens come into play.

 Omitting unneeded elements makes a big difference, but it’s harder to pull-off than it sounds.
 Sometimes your subject can be a whole screen rather than one thing – look for patterns or layers in nature.

 Way too often landscape photographers fall into a routine and forget that taking photos should be a creative and dynamic process.
 You come to a destination, set up your tripods at eye level, take a couple of shots, and move on.
 Sounds familiar?

 To get “wow” results, you will have to put more effort than that into your photos.
 Try as many new viewpoints as possible.
 Move around a lot.
 Climb a boulder and try way up high or lie down and try way down low.
 Be creative.
 Have fun.

 When you come to a location only at sunsets, you have only seen a fraction of its beauty.
 Go camping and observe how colours, shadows, and wildlife change over the course of 24 hours.
 Not only will you get to know the location much better, you will take several good photos, each at a different time of the day.

 You will notice how rapidly the light and conditions actually change when you pay more attention.
 Don’t forget the Landscape Photography Tips #16 and experiment – don’t lock onto one composition.

-Get off the trail to find new spots no one has ever photographed, take a different road to a certain destination even if it takes a couple of more minutes.
-Look for new and different perspectives and show people that you’re different.
+Get off the trail to find new spots no one has ever photographed.
+Take a different road to a certain destination, even if it takes a couple of more minutes.
+Look for new and different perspectives to show people that you’re different.

 Warning: always stay safe by avoiding dangerous off-trails.
 Great photos are amazing, but they are not more important than your health.